An Overview of Partnership Firm Registration

-The term “Partnership” is although a short and straightforward word but has a strong meaning is attached to it.
-In the corporate arena, the term partnership refers to a relation or an association between two or more people who decides mutually to establish a business and also to share profits and losses of such business.
+The term "Partnership" is a short & straightforward word but has a robust meaning attached to it.
+In the corporate field, the term partnership refers to a relation or an association between two or more people who decides mutually to establish a business and also to share the profits and losses of such business.
 This business structure is either carried on by all the partners or by any one of them acting for all (Principal and Agent Relationship).
 Moreover, it is established on legal terms; hence, all the rules and regulations must be complied with while obtaining Partnership Firm Registration.
-Lastly, this business format is usually chosen either by the budding start-ups, entrepreneurs, or by the small and medium-sized businesses operating in the unorganized sectors.
+Lastly, this business format is usually chosen either by the budding start-ups and entrepreneurs or by the small and medium-sized businesses operating in the unorganized sectors.

 What is a Partnership Firm?